-Transparency in what you are selling and why you are selling also helps in improving the credibility.
+Transparency in what you are selling and why you are selling also helps improve credibility.

 The reader doesn’t care about your copy.
 It is you who care about it.

 People don’t want to make a fool of themselves.
-If they feel that something is fishy in your copy, then they jump off your copy regardless of how amazing your copy is.
+If they feel that something is fishy in your copy, then they jump off your copy regardless of how excellent your copy is.

 What does it mean to become an authority?